 Water Levels on Lake Michigan-Huron

-Here are five things to know about water levels on Lake Michigan for August 2021.
+Here are four things to know about water levels on Lake Michigan for July to August 2022.

 What are the current water levels on Lake Michigan?

-The water level of Lake Michigan as of August 6, 2021, is at an elevation of 580.68 feet above sea level (from the International Great Lakes Datum).
-To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present: (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary
+The water level of Lake Michigan as of August 5, 2022, was at an elevation of 580.12 feet above sea level (from the International Great Lakes Datum).
+To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary).